LoveDoLove/EasyKit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-EasyKit-CS is a powerful C# console-based toolkit designed to streamline development workflows.
+EasyKit is a powerful C# console-based toolkit designed to streamline development workflows.
 It provides a suite of tools for managing various aspects of web development projects including NPM, Laravel, Composer, and Git operations through an intuitive menu interface.

 Key features:
 * Easy-to-use console menu system with customizable themes